 In his regard for Merkel, Kundnani is not alone.
 Sylke Tempel, editor of the Berlin Policy Journal, published by the German Council on Foreign Relations, praises Merkel for advising against punishing Britain for leaving.
 She argues that London, after all, remains in NATO and a score of other international institutions that bind the United Kingdom's fortunes to other European nations.
 "Foreign policy is like a really complicated dashboard right now.
 If you move one button here, you might trigger off something there.
-This is why she's being cautious.
-She understands this is like untying really, really complicated knots."
+This is why she's beoften through uncharted waters.

-Merkel has had to steer the ship of state often through uncharted waters.
+Merkel has had to steer the ship of state